ACCURACY OF BIBLE TRANSLATIONS (BY MARK OVERTON)

 T - Textus Receptus (TR).
 The translation’s New Testament is based on the Textus Receptus, which is what the King James Version (KJV) used.
 The TR is a majority text based on manuscripts available in the 1500s.
 Except for Revelation, it’s very close to today’s Majority Text.
 If a translation has neither M-trait nor T-trait, then it’s based on the Critical Text (CT), which was first assembled in the 1800s and is the basis of most modern translations.

 Y - Yahweh.
-YHWH in the Old Testament is translated as “Yahweh”.
+YHWH in the Old Testament is transliterated as “Yahweh”.
 See description of J-trait for details.
 According to the foreword in the EBR, the only Bibles to employ Yahweh are the EBR, Jerusalem Bible, and the New Jerusalem Bible.
+The newer LSB also employs Yahweh.
+Most scholars have believed for decades that “Yahweh” is the correct pronunciation of YHWH, but one rarely sees this rendition in Protestant Bibles.

 G - Gender-neutral language.
 The translation avoids the word “man” and the male third-person pronouns of “he”, “him”, and “his”, unless its antecedent is known to be male.